microsoft/terminal/oss/chromium/base/numerics/README.md

 operators for arithmetic types of any size.
-However, *the [variadic template functions ](#ClampedNumeric_in-clamped_math_h-Non_member-helper-functions) are the prefered API,* as they remove type ambiguities and help prevent a number of common errors.
+However, *the [variadic template functions ](#ClampedNumeric_in-clamped_math_h-Non_member-helper-functions) are the preferred API,* as they remove type ambiguities and help prevent some common errors.
 The variadic functions can also be more performant, as they eliminate redundant expressions that are unavoidable with the operator overloads.
-(Ideally the compiler should optimize those away, but better to avoid them in the first place.)
+(Ideally, the compiler should optimize those away, but better to avoid them in the first place.)

 Type promotions are a slightly modified version of the [standard C/C++ numeric